conjugateprior/austin/README.md

 This is a cosmetic update of the [R-forge package](https://r-forge.r-project.org/projects/austin/) `austin` version 0.2.

-Notionally this is 0.2.1 but that's only to distinguish it from the original.
+Notionally this is 0.2.2.
 Development on 0.2 is now stopped and further development will happen here.

 ### Installation